-The Warden may disallow or terminate the awarding of any type of Extra Good Time (except for lump sum awards), but only in a nondisciplinary context and only upon recommendation of staff.
-DHO may disallow or terminate the awarding of any type of Extra Good Time, (except lump sum awards) as a disciplinary sanction.
-Once an awarding of meritorious good time has been terminated, the Warden must approve a new staff recommendation in order for A disallowance means that an inmate the award to recommence. does not receive an Extra Good Time award for only one calendar A disallowance must be for the entire amount of extra good time for that calendar month.
+The Warden may disallow or terminate the awarding of any type of Extra Good Time (except for lump sum awards), but only in a non-disciplinary context and only upon recommendation of staff.
+The DHO may disallow or terminate the awarding of any type of Extra Good Time, (except lump sum awards) as a disciplinary sanction.
+Once an awarding of meritorious good time has been terminated, the Warden must approve a new staff recommendation in order for the award to recommence.
+A disallowance means that an inmate does not receive an Extra Good Time award for only one calendar month.
+A disallowance must be for the entire amount of extra good time for that calendar month.
 There may be no partial disallowance.
-A decision to disallow or terminate extra good time may not be suspended pending future consideration. retroactive award of meritorious good time may not include a month in which Extra Good Time has been disallowed or terminated.
+A decision to disallow or terminate extra good time may not be suspended pending future consideration.
+A retroactive award of meritorious good time may not include a month in which Extra Good Time has been disallowed or terminated.